All Episodes

 I was so mad.

-I was watching over the weekend.
+I was watching over the weekend Obama.

-Obama, I forget their new campaign slogan for the last, but he's out there taking all the credit for something that he should never take credit for because we we might as well face it.
+I forget their new campaign slogan for the last, but he's out there taking all the credit for something that he should never take credit for because we might as well face it.

-President Trump is doing all the success.
+President Trump is doing all the successes.

-Well, let me just remind Obama.
+Well, let me just remind Obama: you didn't build that.

 You didn't get there on your own.